chandanrakholia/online-code-editor/README.md

 ## Features

-- **Language Support:** The editor supports multiple programming languages, including C++, JavaScript, Python, HTML, and CSS.
+- **Language Support:** The editor supports 40+ programming languages, including C++, JavaScript, Python, Java,Swift,Ruby,Kotlin etc.
 - **Real-time Code Highlighting and Autocompletion:** Enhances the coding experience with real-time syntax highlighting and autocompletion features.
 - **Collaborative Editing:** Work on code collaboratively in real-time with other users.